How Often Should You See a Personal Trainer?

 "How often should I see a personal trainer?"

-I get this question every week from prospective members at Persistence Athletics in Belltown.
-The honest answer is that it depends entirely on the goal, the phase of training, and the budget.
-There is no universal right answer.
+I hear this almost every week on the gym floor at Persistence Athletics in Belltown, usually from someone who has just finished a free intro class and is standing by the front desk doing budget math in their head.
+The honest answer is that it depends on the goal, the phase of training, and what you can actually sustain.
+There is no universal right number.
 There are good answers for specific situations.

 This post is a decision tree.
-By the end, you should know which frequency fits your goal, how to think about cost relative to outcome, and the front-load-then-taper pattern that makes PT sustainable long-term.
+By the end, you should know which frequency fits your goal, how to think about cost relative to outcome, and the front-load-then-taper pattern that makes PT sustainable past the first month of motivation.

 Table of Contents